 Variations

 I love how this updated recipe turned out.
-It's super moist, just sweet enough, has everything you want in a vegan pumpkin bread but is versatile enough that you can enjoy it simply as is or dress it up with add-ins such as:
+It's super moist, just sweet enough, has everything you want in a vegan pumpkin bread, but versatile enough to enjoy just it as is or dressed up with add-ins such as:

 - Raisins - any variety